-C. An employee shall not be charged with using his/her own accrued leave as a result of a work-related injury or illness except in those cases where the illness or injury is proven to be non-service connected.
-Only prospectively from the date that the injury or illness is proven to be non-service connected and the employee is notified of the findings in writing shall an employee be required to utilize his/her own accrued leave.
+C. An employee shall not be charged with using their own accrued leave as a result of a workrelated injury or illness except in those cases where the illness or injury is proven to be nonservice connected.
+Only prospectively from the date that the injury or illness is proven to be nonservice connected and the employee is notified of the findings in writing shall an employee be required to utilize their own accrued leave.